alexandrovteam/pySM/README.md

 ### Processing a dataset ###
 * Data should be in .imzml format
     * The pipeline is currently only designed for centroid data.
 Using centroided data is **highly** recommended for run time and annotation performance
-* Instructions for running the pipeline on the data accompanying the paper can be found in the example folder
+* An example for running the pipeline on the data accompanying the paper can be found [here](https://github.com/alexandrovteam/pySM/tree/master/pySM/example)

 ### Who do I talk to? ###
 If you're having difficulty running the pipeline get in touch with palmer@embl.de